mrac/ui-components-css/CSS-API.md

 ### Patch version

-PATCH version should be considered for all other cases, which may happen where `CSS` properties has been MODIFIED, REMOVED or ADDED for the purpose of bug-fixing the existing features:
+PATCH version should be considered for all other cases, which may happen whenever `CSS` properties has been MODIFIED, REMOVED or ADDED for the purpose of bug-fixing the existing features:
 - internal-layout CSS properties